 The convention is glamorous, proceeding in a magical rhythm.
 The individuals conducting it have professional and knowledgeable appeal.
 Nevertheless, 10-20% of the floor consists of attorneys.
 In most cases, not everything at the convention is conducted according to the rules.
 Moreover, the replacement rules created to repress the original rules are not followed either.
 The most interesting part is; no one understands it.

 When it comes to the order of business, conventions are typically mundane.
 State Party, District, or County conventions are required by law to be run using Robert’s Rules of Order.

 Consequently, many conventions look exactly the same.
 Moreover, some conventions repeat the same agenda for over 20 years.

 The requirement to use Robert’s Rules brings an inconvenience to Chairs who would rather just follow the script used by the previous Chair for several years in a row.

 Two Questions about New Business

-The biggest question related to the scripts relying on Robert’s rules is the omission from the agenda of one clause titled as “New Business”.
-The section is the essence of the meeting, yet it is almost never included in the discussion.
+The biggest question related to the scripts relying on Robert’s Rules is the omission from the agenda of a clause titled “New Business”.
+This section is the essence of the meeting, yet it is almost never included in the discussion.